lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

 - **Process**:
   1. Client generates a UUID for the new record and stores it in local storage with `sync_status: pendingCreate`.
   2. For categories, stores name and icon (local URL if uploaded offline, e.g., `file://category_icon.jpg`).
-  3. For locations, stores all location details, including local image URLs (e.g., `file://image1.jpg`) for images selected offline.
-Images are stored in the device's temporary storage (e.g., app sandbox).
+  3. For locations, stores all location details, but image selection is disabled if not logged in, with a message: "Please log in to add images."
+If logged in, images selected offline are stored in the device's temporary storage with local URLs (e.g., `file://image1.jpg`).
-  4. Record is immediately available for viewing/editing in the app, with local images displayed if available.
+  4. Record is immediately available for viewing/editing in the app, with local images displayed if available and logged in.
   5. When the user logs in and goes online, the client synchronizes the record with the server under the logged-in user's account.

 ### Update Data (Offline)
 - **Description**: Update an existing category or location while offline or not logged in.
 - **Process**:
   1. Client updates the record in local storage and sets `sync_status: pendingUpdate`.
-  2. For locations, new images selected offline are stored in the device's temporary storage with local URLs (e.g., `file://new_image.jpg`) and added to `image_urls`.
+  2. For locations, if not logged in, image selection is disabled, and a message is displayed: "Please log in to add or remove images."
+If logged in, new images selected offline are stored in the device's temporary storage with local URLs (e.g., `file://new_image.jpg`) and added to `image_urls`.
-  3. Updated record is reflected in the app immediately, with local images displayed if available.
+  3. Updated record is reflected in the app immediately, with local images displayed if available and logged in.
   4. When the user logs in and goes online, the client synchronizes the record with the server under the logged-in user's account.

 ### Delete Data (Offline)